-If you are 50 and under and are now eligible to receive a COVID-19 vaccine, the Pfizer vaccine is now recommended for you.
-See notes Patients aged 50 and under.
+If you are 16 years-of-age and above, you are now eligible to receive a COVID-19 vaccine, the Novavax vaccine is now recommended for you.

 - Please make sure your details are up to date with Medicare.
 You can call Medicare on 132 011 , 7 days a week, 24 hours a day to help with a claim, ordering a new card or answer general enquiries.